 Finding New Employment

 Although older workers are less likely than younger workers to get laid off, those who do lose their jobs have a tougher time finding a new job.
-Individuals older than age 62 are half as likely as younger workers to get hired, reports the Urban Institute, an organization that conducts economic and social research.
-The Institute also found that older workers who find work often accept employment that pays lower wages than their previous jobs.
+A study from the Urban Institute found that individuals older than 62 are half as likely as younger workers to get hired.
+Studies have also shown that retirees often accept employment that pays lower wages than their previous jobs.